- Blog -

 For a panoramic view that instantly sums up St. Kitts’ geography, stop at Timothy Hill Overlook.
 From this single spot, you can see both the Caribbean Sea and the Atlantic Ocean.
 It’s a quick pull-off, but absolutely worth it—especially if you want that postcard-perfect photo.

-White House Bay St Kitts rugged rocky shoreline
+things to do in St Kitts White House Bay St rugged rocky shoreline

 4. Sip, Snack, and Swim at South Friars Bay